alex-bandtock/inversity-team-19/problem.md

 ## Nyobolt Battery Health Awareness Initiative

+### Consumers lack confidence in the long term usability and value of EVs, and specifically their batteries

 Nyobolt, a UK-based innovator in battery technology, faces a challenge in penetrating the market due to misconceptions about battery health among potential consumers.
 To address this, a focused initiative is required to:

 - **Track Battery Health:** Develop and implement advanced tools and technologies designed to monitor and report the health and longevity of Nyobolt batteries in real-time.
 This effort aims to provide transparent and accurate information about battery performance over its lifespan.